 - Themeda tremula

 - Sehima nervosum.

-Due to high isolation and unique climatic conditions, the Shola forests are characterised by high endemism.
+Due to high isolation and unique climatic conditions, the Shola forests are characterized by high endemism.
 The species of plants and animals found here are native to this region (this climatic region to be more specific) and such species cannot be found anywhere else in the world.

 Shola forests of Brahmagiri Hills, Karnataka, India

 These forests are rich in endemic species of animals where some species of animals have adapted to this unique landscape and are found nowhere else in this world.
-Several amphibian species are found only here and a few mammal species and primates are native to southern Western Ghats.
+Several amphibian species are found only here and a few mammal species and primates are native to the southern Western Ghats.
 Some of them are,

 Vulnerability and Current status:

 These forests are extremely vulnerable to several threats.
 There are several reasons for the diminishing shola-grassland complex.
 They are,

 - The Shola tree species have one of the lowest regeneration rates.
 They do not get established very soon.
 They are generally slow-growing and need more time to establish themselves and are very sensitive to climatic conditions which make them very vulnerable.
 Moreover, most Shola trees produce drupaceous fruits which are difficult to produce more seeds and there is less way to disperse them successfully.

 - These forests and grasslands are being cleared for agriculture.
 These forests are relatively easy to clear as they constitute mainly of grasslands and trees are generally stunted with no timber value.